What is Missoula County Doing About...?

 • Temporary Safe Outdoor Space: The most successful example of a project that’s helping transition those who are unhoused into housing is the Temporary Safe Outdoor Space, which is a safe, healthy, secure, staffed (24/7) environment currently located on private land that serves, with dignity, up to 40 people experiencing homelessness who are not accessing existing services or resources.
 A goal of the TSOS is to offer people experiencing homelessness a safe space and link them to appropriate, sustainable housing.
 The TSOS was relocated in January 2023 to County-owned land near the detention facility on Mullan and Broadway, and now has small, hard-sided pallet shelters where people can stay as they get their feet back under them.

-Land donated for affordable housing: Missoula County donated a 5.2-acre parcel near the Missoula County Detention Facility to the City of Missoula for the Trinity Project, which was a collaboration between Homeword, the Missoula Housing Authority and BlueLine Development for a 202-home affordable housing project.
+Land donated for affordable housing: Missoula County donated a 5.2-acre parcel near the Missoula County Detention Facility to the City of Missoula for the Trinity Project, which was a collaboration between Homeword, the Missoula Housing Authority and BlueLine Development that was developed into a 202-home affordable housing project.
 This facility includes a navigation center, with staff from PHC and All Nations Health Center offering support services for those who need them onsite.

 Additional information about the project is available at homeword.org/trinity and engagemissoula.com/trinity-housing.